 The event aims to provide a comprehensive guide to future employment and further study or skills development.
 More and more people are choosing not to stay in the same career for life any more, and a range of factors can result in people needing to find a new job, go back to education, or start again on the career ladder.
 Whatever your needs, the event will help you find the support and information you need to take your next steps.

 A range of skills and interests are catered for.
 As well as large companies in the private sector, small employers, the public sector and the voluntary sector will also be represented.
-Take a look at the full exhibitors list below to see what businesses and organisations participated at Ambitions 2016.
+Take a look at the exhibitors list below to see the businesses and organisations participating at Ambitions 2017.

 This is a free event and there is no need to book.

-We were absolutely delighted with the huge number of employers, universities, schools and community and voluntary sector groups and careers advisors at Stroud Ambitions 2016.
+We are absolutely delighted with the number of employers, universities, schools, colleges, community and voluntary sector groups and careers advisors committed to Stroud Ambitions 2017.
+The list of participants will be updated as more partners confirm their attendance.

 As well as the evening careers fair Stroud Ambitions plays host to schools from across the district when the daytime event for 13-14-year-olds welcomes over 1,000 students from eight local secondary schools.
 They participate in interactive workshops with the aim of enhancing their knowledge of the opportunities and types of employment their qualifications and abilities could lead to.